 Lay the baby across his parent’s lap face down toward the floor with his hips flexed (bent).
 The parent supports the baby’s forehead with the heel of the hand and extends a clean index finger with smoothly trimmed fingernail for the baby to suck until the tight tongue relaxes and comes forward to snuggle around the finger.
 It may take several minutes for this to happen.
 It is called the Charm hold because it “works like a charm.”
 As soon as the baby’s tongue relaxes, he can be gently turned right-side-up and immediately offered the breast.

-Alternatively the baby could be supported tummy down, astride a parents arm as in the colic hold.
-If baby’s chest is supported by the parent’s hand, rather than their elbow, the free hand can reach baby’s mouth for suck training with the heel of the hand supporting baby’s forehead2.
+If baby’s chest is supported by the parent’s hand in the colic hold, rather than their elbow, the free hand can reach baby’s mouth for suck training with the heel of the hand supporting baby’s forehead.3

 High muscle tone due to food allergy (or pain)